OBrown92/LX_Lcd_Vario/README.md

 * AM27C010-90JC (EPROM)
 * HC573A (Shift Register, don't know exactly for what) IMAGES
 The interesting board is the bottom one with the PCF8576T controller.
 The datasheet is available and shows that these chips can adressed via the I2C Protocol.
+To control the PCF's i soldered two wires on the circuit board and removed two pins from the Temic microcontroller.
+Luckily there are two solder points for the SCL and SDA so it's very easy.
+It's also very easy to power the Display, just put 5V (for better contrast only 4V) on the Pins in the picture.
+IMAGE
 ### PCF8576T
 The PCF8576T are display controller for various lcd displays.
 They are used in many displays.
 The datasheet is very datailed.
 The most important things and settings you have to figure out are:
 * The slave address of the PCF's